kyledaviswx/bitandbyte/README.md

-# Title

-The Adventures of Bit and Byte
+# The Adventures of Bit and Byte

-## About

-This is the REACT repo for the website.
+## This is the REACT repo for the website.

-### Info

-Kyle Davis is the author of the book as well as the creator of the website.
+### Kyle Davis is the author of the book as well as the creator of the website.

 The website is located here:
 https://bitandbyteadventures.com